If you don’t find what you're looking for on this page, please contact us.

-We are excited to announce that our new website is now available in French.
+Our new website is available in French.
 Stay tuned as we add additional languages in the future!

 In addition, you can click on the Google Translate “Select Language” button at the top right of the site and view website content in any language you select!

 World Pulse is an open forum for communication and resource sharing.
 World Pulse does not provide direct funding or offer grants or loans.
 We aim to give you the tools to connect you with the people who do.
 Our goal is to create a website that helps you find and access the resources you need.
-If you have a financial need, we encourage you to post it on our Resource Exchange board and fill out a complete member profile.
-To post a financial need, go to "My Pulse" and select "New Need or Offer".
-Remember, the more information you provide about yourself and your needs, the more likely you are to receive a supportive response from within the community.
+If you have a financial need, we encourage you to post it in our Resources section!

 Though we encourage transparency in online interactions, we understand that some users will want to keep their identity private.
 For this reason, we've created a flexible member profile that allows you to choose how much personal information you share with the community.
 You can use the site anonymously, of course, but be aware that the community is much more likely to respond to the needs of members who are known and trusted.
-If your privacy needs prevent you from finding what you need on Resource Exchange, you may contact us to find out how we can help.
+If your privacy needs prevent you from finding the resource you need, you may contact us to find out how we can help.